 - Income and foreign tax records for the last 3 years

-- Foreign account financial statements for the last 6 years, for your FBARs.
+- Foreign account financial statements for the last 6 years, for FBAR filing

 If you're married to a foreigner, file separately

-If your spouse isn't a US citizen or green card holder, elect to file as 'married filing separately', otherwise they'll have to file a federal return and pay tax to the IRS.
+If your spouse isn't a US citizen or green card holder, elect to file as 'married filing separately' on Form 1040, otherwise they'll have to file a federal return and pay tax to the IRS.

 If you've been living abroad less than a year, make sure you request the additional filing extension until October 15th, to give yourself time to complete a full year abroad and so qualify for the FEIE or Foreign Tax Credit.